 Located in Mures County, in the heart of Transylvania and central Romania, Sighisoara is one of the last inhabited citadels around the world.

-Also, you won’t go wrong if you choose the popular Casa Wagner (click here to see prices for your dates).
-Just look at its location:
+Also, you can’t go wrong if you choose the popular Casa Wagner (click here to see prices for your dates).

 This is the symbol of Sighisoara.
-You will always notice it and it will help you find your way around town.
+You will always notice it while exploring the town’s city streets and it will help you find your way around.

 Getting to its top (64 meters high) is a very interesting endeavor.
 Read the plates, enjoy the view, and let the history of the place get into your heart!